 Resource Area Impacts From No Action Alternative Impacts From Proposed Action Alternative Visual Resources Aesthetic character of the area is expected to remain virtually unchanged.
 Minor visual discord above ambient levels would be produced during construction and maintenance activities.
 The proposed transmission line would present a minor, long- term visual effect.
 Noise and Vibration No noise or vibration impacts from construction or operation would occur because the proposed transmission line and switching station would not be constructed.
 Overall, temporary, minor noise above ambient levels would be produced during construction, operation, and maintenance activities.
 Archaeological and Historic Resources No adverse effects to archaeological or historic resources are anticipated.
 TVA finds that the proposed undertaking would res no adverse effects on historic properties.
 Recreation, Parks, and Managed Areas No changes in local recreation opportunities, managed areas, natural areas, or ecologically significant sites are expected.
 No major impacts are anticipated to managed areas, natural areas, or ecologically significant sites from construction or operation of the proposed transmission line and switching station.
-Socioeconomics and Environmental Justice No change in local demographics, socioeconomic conditions, community services, or environmental justice populations.
+Socioeconomics No change in local demographics, socioeconomic conditions, or community services.
 Any adverse impacts to low income or minority communities in the project area would be similarly experienced by all people living along the proposed transmission line corridor.
 However, any adverse impacts would be minor due to the distance between residences and the proposed project area.
-These impacts are similar to impacts experienced by communities (Environmental Justice and non- Environmental Justice communities) living along TVA's transmission line network across the Valley.
+These impacts are similar to impacts experienced by communities living along TVA's transmission line network across the Valley.
 The proposed alternative would allow for growth and increase power reliability in the Florence area in Lauderdale County.